marcsello/blog/posts/alarmclock-pt1/content.md

 ![](speaker.jpg "It's glued in.")

-They used that ugly yellow glue, I just call "radio glue" to hold in the speaker.
+They used that ugly yellow glue, I just call "radio glue" to hold the speaker.
 This is the kind of glue that was put on everywhere on all electronics in this era, for seemingly no other reason than just making repairs harder.
 I'm not sure what exactly that is, so I'm not exactly sure what should dissolve it.
 I also shouldn't experiment as I might risk damaging the plastic of the shell (Like I did later...) so I resorted to scraping off the glue in hope of freeing the speaker.

 Eventually I managed to scrape off enough for it to come loose, and I could finally remove it.